 The lounges shower facilities are also impressive, with a number of individual shower rooms, catering for those needing to freshen up while in transit or wanting to shower and change out of their suit on their way home from a long business day.

-The general bathroom design provide a fresh, light and inviting experience, and the inclusion of the complimentary Antipodes’ skincare products was a nice touch.
+The general bathroom design provides a fresh, light and inviting experience, and the inclusion of the complimentary Antipodes’ skincare products was a nice touch.

 With Air New Zealand being a member of the Star Alliance along with having many direct strategic airline partnerships, not to mention their Koru Club lounge programme, there is a myriad of both obvious and more complicated methods of accessing the Air NZ Sydney International Lounge.